Frequently Asked Questions

 Q: Is it possible to have a part-time job while completing the MMH?

 A: The MMH program is intensive and your studies will require your full attention.
-Teaching assistantships may be available to particularly well-qualified candidates.
 We do not recommend off-campus work during the program.

 Q: May I enroll in courses outside the MMH program?

 A: Yes.
 You may take elective courses in other schools or colleges at Cornell University, provided your advisor approves your schedule and the course is available.

 Q: Where are students in the MMH program from?

 A: The MMH program attracts students from all over the world.

 Q: Where will I live while in school?

 A: Graduate student housing is available on and off campus within walking, biking, or a bus ride's distance from campus.